-Turn the dockside disconnect switch or circuit breaker to the ON position.
-Then turn the circuit breaker at the boat inlet plug on and check for proper polarity.
-If reversed polarity has been achieved, the red reversed polarity indicator in the cabin AC panel will light.
-If this should happen, make sure the Shore Main breaker on the panel is in the "OFF" position and turn the dock power switch or breaker off.
-If the Shore Main light illuminates and the red Reversed Polarity light does not illuminate when power is supplied to the panel the polarity is correct and the AC main breaker can be moved to the "ON" position.
+Turn the dockside disconnect circuit breaker to the ON position.
+Then turn the circuit breaker at the boat inlet connection on and check for proper polarity.
+If reversed polarity has been achieved, the red "FAULT" light on the ELCI panel will light and the main inlet breaker will automatically trip.
+If this should happen, make sure the inlet main breaker and Shore main breaker on the cabin AC panel are in the "OFF" position, then turn the dock power breaker off.
+If the green "POWER" light illuminates and the main inlet breaker does not trip when power is supplied to the panel, the polarity is correct and the Port or Starboard Shore main breaker on the cabin AC panel can be moved to the "ON" position.

-Check the ELCI panel in the system compartment for faults.
+After activating the system, check the ELCI panel at the inlet connection plug for faults.
 The green "POWER" LED should show steady illumination and the red "FAULT" LED should remain off.
 The ELCI trips and opens the main circuit when there is a ground fault condition.
-If the red LED is continuously illuminated the ELCI has tripped due to a ground fault condition.
+If the red "FAULT" LED is continuously illuminated, the ELCI has tripped due to a ground fault condition.
 Some faults are self-clearing.
 Try resetting the ELCI once.
 If the green LED shows steady illumination and the ElCI does not trip again, the circuit is correct and activated.

-If the reversed polarity light is lit or the ELCI continues to trip and the red "FAULT" LED is lit after being reset there is a problem with the AC electrical system and it is unsafe to use.
-Make sure the Shore Main breaker on the panel is in the "OFF" position and turn the dock power switch or breaker off.
+If the ELCI continues to trip and the red "FAULT" LED is lit after being reset, there is a problem with the AC electrical system and it is unsafe to use.
+Make sure the inlet connection panel main breaker and the Shore main breaker on the cabin panel are in the "OFF" position and turn the dock power breaker off.
 Disconnect the shore power supply cord from the boat and notify a qualified marine electrician to check the wiring and correct the problem.